Goran Gančev: Abroad

-In January 2014 officially announced that Gancev sign for current Bahrain Champion FC Busaiteen until the end of the season join the team in the Bahrain Premier League and follow the GCC Gulf Champions League, where rich the 1/4 final.
+In January 2014 officially announced that Gančev sign for current Bahrain Champion FC Busaiteen until the end of the season join the team in the Bahrain Premier League and follow the GCC Gulf Champions League, where rich the 1/4 final.
 FC Busaiteen was part of the Bahrain King Cup Final.
 In the big Final Busaiten lose from East Riffa 2-1 and become runner-up.